-A Game of Thrones (Mentioned)|
+A Game of Thrones (mentioned)

-A Storm of Swords (Mentioned)
+A Storm of Swords (mentioned)

-A Feast for Crows (Appears)
+A Feast for Crows (appears)

-Marwyn spent eight years in the east mapping distant lands, searching for lost books, and studying with warlocks and shadowbinders.
-He was nicknamed 'Marwyn the Mage' by Archmaester Vaellyn after his return. the name was soon all over Oldtown, much to Vaellyn’s vast annoyance.
-He often calls the rest of the maesters the 'grey sheep'., He is the author of the book, Book of Lost Books.
+Marwyn spent eight years in the east, mapping distant lands, searching for lost books, and studying with warlocks and shadowbinders.
+He was nicknamed "Marwyn the Mage" by Archmaester Vaellyn after his return.
+The name was soon all over Oldtown, much to Vaellyn’s vast annoyance.
+Marywn often calls the rest of the maesters the "grey sheep".
+He is the author of a book, The Book of Lost Books.

 A Game of Thrones